On this page:

 - PARLIAMENTARIAN: The Executive Committee shall appoint a parliamentarian.

 Comment on Section 4.4The membership of the Executive Committee is central to the management of UFC business in a way that accounts for the interests of and circumstances on campuses.
-The co-secretaries are the political leaders of the University Faculty Council and of the University faculty.
+The Co-Chairs are the political leaders of the University Faculty Council and of the University faculty.
 In presiding over the UFC, the President is in the best position to present UFC action to the Trustees.
 The parliamentarian fulfills the impartial role specified by the rules of order adopted by the UFC bylaws.

 Section 4.5: Regular Meetings